ON THIS PAGE: You will learn about the different types of treatments doctors use for children with DIG. Use the menu to see other pages.

 In many cases, a team of doctors works with a child and the family to provide care.
 This is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Treatment options and recommendations depend on several factors, including the type and grade of the tumor, possible side effects, the family’s preferences, and your child’s overall health.
 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Talk with your child’s doctor about the goals of each treatment and what your child can expect while receiving the treatment.
-These types of talks are called “shared decision making.”
-Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your child’s care.
-Shared decision making is particularly important for DIG because there are different treatment options.
+These types of talks are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your child’s care.
+Shared decision-making is particularly important for DIG because there are different treatment options.
 Learn more about making treatment decisions.

 Surgery is the most common treatment for a child with DIG.
 Often, it is the only treatment needed.
 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A neurosurgeon is a doctor who specializes in removing a tumor in the brain or spine with surgery.

-Surgery to the brain requires the removal of part of the skull, a procedure called a craniotomy.
+Surgery to the brain requires the removal of part of the skull, which is a procedure called a craniotomy.
 After the surgeon removes the tumor, the patient’s own bone will be used to cover the opening in the skull.
 There have been rapid advances in surgery for brain tumors.
 The use of cortical mapping allows doctors to identify certain areas of the brain that control the senses, language, and motor skills through electrical stimulation.
 Better imaging tests also give surgeons more tools to plan and perform surgery.

 After surgery, the doctor will decide if additional treatment is needed based on the following criteria: